elixir-ecto/ecto/README.md

 Ecto is commonly used to interact with databases, such as Postgres and MySQL via [Ecto.Adapters.SQL](http://hexdocs.pm/ecto_sql) ([source code](https://github.com/elixir-ecto/ecto_sql)).
 Ecto is also commonly used to map data from any source into Elixir structs, regardless if they are backed by a database or not.

-See the [getting started guide](http://hexdocs.pm/ecto/getting-started.html) and the [online documentation](http://hexdocs.pm/ecto).
+See the [getting started guide](http://hexdocs.pm/ecto/getting-started.html) and the [online documentation](http://hexdocs.pm/ecto) for more information.
+Other resources available are:

-Also checkout the ["What's new in Ecto 2.1"](http://pages.plataformatec.com.br/ebook-whats-new-in-ecto-2-0) free ebook to learn more about many features since Ecto 2.1 such as `many_to_many`, schemaless queries, concurrent testing, upsert and more.
-Note the book still largely applies to Ecto 3.0 as the major change in Ecto 3.0 was the split of Ecto in two repositories (`ecto` and `ecto_sql`) and the removal of the outdated Ecto datetime types in favor of Elixir's Calendar types.
+  * [Programming Ecto](https://pragprog.com/book/wmecto/programming-ecto), by Darin Wilson and Eric Meadows-Jönsson, which guides you from fundamentals up to advanced concepts

+  * [The Little Ecto Cookbook](https://pages.plataformatec.com.br/the-little-ecto-cookbook), a free ebook by Plataformatec, which is a curation of the existing Ecto guides with some extra contents

 ## Usage